 Decoding Your Undergraduate Transcript for MBA Admissions

-For example, they may notice that there were particular semesters where you excelled or struggled.
-They will also see how many classes you took Pass/Fail.
-And they will take note of your grades in quantitatively rigorous classes like Calculus, Economics, and Statistics.
+They may notice semesters where you excelled—or struggled.
+They’ll also see how many classes you took Pass/Fail.
+And they’ll pay close attention to your grades in quantitatively rigorous courses like Calculus, Economics, and Statistics.

 Identifying Evidence That You Can Handle Challenging MBA Coursework

-Your undergraduate transcript is the first place that the adcom looks for proof that you will be successful academically in their MBA program.
-Further, they believe that past academic performance is their best indicator of your future success.
-So equally important as your GMAT / GRE test score and work experience are your grades in quantitatively challenging courses.
+Your undergraduate transcript is the first place the admissions committee looks for proof that you can succeed academically in their program.
+They believe past academic performance is the best indicator of future success.
+That’s why your grades in quantitatively challenging courses are just as important as your GMAT or GRE scores and your work experience.

 PRO TIP: If there isn’t strong evidence in your transcript of your ability to handle challenging coursework and analytics, you will want to strongly consider mitigating this weakness.
 There are many ways to go about supplementing your transcript with more recent coursework or certificates.
-Our team invites you to strategize with us on this topic before making an investment in pricey and time-intensive online courses to ensure they are worth both your effort and money.
+Our team invites you to strategize with us on this topic before making any investment in coursework.
+That way, you can ensure the time and money you spend are truly worth it.

 Uncovering Red Flags